 Margrét Reynisdóttir founded Gerum betur in 2002 and is the CEO and creative director.

-Margrét Reynisdóttir holds an M.Sc. in strategic management from the University of Iceland, an M.Sc. in international marketing from the University of Strathclyde in Glasgow, and a B.Sc. in food science from Oregon State University.
+Margrét Reynisdóttir holds an M.Sc. in strategic management from the University of Iceland, an M.Sc. in international marketing from the University of Strathclyde in Glasgow, and a B.Sc. in food science from Oregon State University (Fulbright scholarship).
 Two of her books are in English: Cultural Impact on Service Quality- Hospitality Tips for Effective Communication with Tourists & Training in Hospitality – Case Studies and Exercises.
 One is in Polish: Szkolenie w gościnności – Przykłady z życia i zadania.

 If you like to learn some Icelandic phrases: